Download This Sample

 Frankenstein is a gothic novel written by Mary Shelley.
 It was first published in the year 1818.
 It tells the story of a scientist named Victor Frankenstein who created a monster through a strange scientific experiment.

-See the fact file below for more information on the Frankenstein or alternatively, you can download our 23-page Frankenstein worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Frankenstein or alternatively, you can download our 23-page Frankenstein worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information